Festival capacity

 Since it was first organized, the festival has grown massively.
 From the mere 7,700 tickets sold during its inaugural year in 2001, Primavera Sound now receives hundreds of thousands of people each year.
 It attracted 460,500 people in 2022, positioning it as the fourth most attended music festival in the world that year.
 It also left a dent on Barcelona's economy, earning an estimated €349 million in revenue.

-Highlighting the 2025 Lineup
+Highlights from the 2025 Lineup

 A Cultural Icon